codeforamerica/ohana-api/README.md

     brew update
     brew install mongodb

-Follow the Homebrew instructions for configuring MongoDB

-Launch mongodb in a separate Terminal tab or window:
+Follow the Homebrew instructions for configuring MongoDB and starting it automatically every time you restart your computer.
+Otherwise, you can launch MongoDB manually in a separate Terminal tab or window with this command:

     mongod